zeroquinc/trakt_ratings/README.md

 # How to Run

-Make sure you have python3 installed with pip3 and the `requests` module.
+You can install the required packages with the command: `pip3 install -r requirements.txt`

 You can for example create a service file and let it run in the background.